Surf Guide

 17-20°C

-Morocco's premier kitesurfing destination and one of the world's top five.
-The shallow lagoon offers butter-flat water for freestyle and freeride.
-Ocean side has waves for strapless riding.
-Consistent 20-30 knot winds, warm water (20-24°C), and virtually empty beaches.
-Multiple world-class kite camps.
+All levels (kitesurfing)One of Morocco's premier kitesurfing destinations and often ranked among the world's best.
+The shallow lagoon offers butter-flat water for freestyle and freeride, while the ocean side has waves for strapless riding.
+Consistent 20-30 knot winds, warm water (20-24°C), and largely empty beaches.
+Several well-regarded kite camps operate here.

 Wave Type